 K–5 Language Arts and Foundational SkillsHigh-quality instructional materials in grades K–5 language arts can be realized in these ways:

-Considerations about compatibility, scope and sequence, and instructional hours to well implement both the comprehensive core and foundational skills resource—as intended—should be considered in local decision-making.
+Considerations about compatibility, scope and sequence, and instructional hours to well implement both the comprehensive core materials and foundational skills resource—as intended—should be considered in local decision-making.
 The table below lists current reports for materials that have been CURATE-reviewed, including any materials submitted to CURATE but are ineligible for a panel review due to misalignment.

 If you're researching an ELA/Literacy product you don't see listed here, try EdReports.
 It's possible that it has not yet been submitted to CURATE, or the product has been determined to not meet expectations for alignment to college- and career-ready standards.